 Three Reasons Reputation Is Now Currency:

 AI Is Replacing Traditional Search By 2026, 25% of traditional search volume will be replaced by AI-driven platforms like ChatGPT and Perplexity.
 If AI doesn't recognize you, you risk invisibility.
+Engineering your entity for AI recognition requires specialized Generative Engine Optimization (GEO) strategies that differ fundamentally from traditional SEO.

 Reputation Drives Financial Outcomes McKinsey (2024) confirms that reputation accounts for more than 30% of a company's market capitalization.
 For individual leaders, this translates directly into deal flow and valuation.